Phase 1: The impulse from the POT to the team.

 1. the team became aware of what is possible in the time available.
-This increases the probability of avoiding disappointment.
+This increases the likelihood of avoiding disappointment.

-2. The team can focus on a scope that it believes is possible and free itself from a debilitating overload (“We don’t even need to start, we can’t do it anyway!”).
+2. the team can focus on a scope they think is possible and free themselves from a paralysing overload (“we don’t even need to start, we can’t do it anyway!”).

-3. the team has visibly and physically (the yellow fiber pen) taken charge.
-This symbolic act manifests and realizes the goal of Agile:
+3. the team has visibly and physically (the yellow fibre pen) taken the helm.
+This symbolic act manifests and realises the goal of Agile:

 5. the team constrained with “if it goes well”.
-So it could also be that the team is “overperforming”.
-And how could over-performance be visible without that yellow line?
+So it could also be that the team is “overperforming“.
+And how could over-performance be visible without this yellow line?

 6. the POT can focus.
-“Above the line, the team has committed – below the line, that’s our job!”
+“Above the line, the team has committed – below the line, that is our job!”

-7. the POT can make a decision regarding the backlog items below the yellow line:
+7. the POT can decide on the backlog items below the yellow line:

-Because every two weeks, goals that ended up at the bottom of the ranking after a previous prioritization are deleted.
+Because every fortnight, goals that have ended up at the bottom of the ranking after a previous prioritisation are deleted.
 This is completely new.
 It feels weird at first.
 Omit?
 Yes, omit!
-In light of the fact that everything else is more important and the team can’t commit to this because they lack the capacity, less is more.
+Against the background that everything else is more important and the team cannot take on the commitment for this because they lack the capacity, less is more.

 Less is more.

 And we don’t mean the main functionalities of the product.
-Because we distinguish between Product Backlog and Sprint Backlog.
+We distinguish between the Product Backlog and the Sprint Backlog.
 The Product Backlog corresponds to the specifications.
 In it, the decisive, competition-relevant main functionalities of the product are defined as requirements.
-They are not the subject of discussion every two weeks!
+They are not the subject of discussion every fortnight!

 The question is rather whether the implementation of the requirements can be achieved with higher or lower complexity.
 Even more important are the questions:

-Will the customer honor this – does he even see it?
+Will the customer honour this – does he even see it?

 How can the maximum result be achieved with the available capacity?